-The tragedy at the Reno Air Races on September 16, 2011, has resulted in Slack & Davis being contacted and retained by a number of injured spectators.
+The tragedy at the Reno Air Races on September 16, 2011, has resulted in Slack Davis Sanger being contacted and retained by a number of injured spectators.
 Since this tragic event occurred, we have maintained a very focused approach with these cases.
 This piece addresses some of the questions and concerns raised by our clients and the lawyers who have contacted us about these cases.

 This event falls into a genre of cases involving harm to spectators at events.
 While this is the first reported occurrence involving injuries to spectators at an air racing event, there have been prior occurrences and instances where multiple injuries and deaths have resulted at events such as air shows and auto racing.
 In most of those instances, the resulting allegations have been directed at the event sponsors and organizers for placing spectators in the foreseeable zone of danger.

 This particular occurrence involves injuries and deaths to persons on the ground caused by the high speed crash of an aircraft in proximity to spectators.
 Our aviation expertise will matter and will become a significant factor benefitting our clients in these cases.
 Because we are pilots, because we have experience flying aircraft of the type flown in air races, and because we have years of experience with aviation activities and events like this, we understand the unique circumstances associated with air racing.